PureStorage-OpenConnect/px-gitops/asyncDR/readme.md

 **PX_KUBECONF_FILE_DESTINATION_CLUSTER** Set path to the kube-config file for destination cluster.

 **PX_SCHEDULE_POLICY_INTERVAL_MINUTES** Set interval time for schedule policy in minutes.
 Set it to 60 or more.
-For demo purposes you can set it to 10.
+For demo purposes, you can set it to 10.

 **PX_SCHEDULE_POLICY_DAILY_TIME** Set time to schedule daily execution.

-**PX_DST_NAMESPACE_SUFFIX** Set suffix for the namespace on remote cluster.
-The "source namespace name+suffix" will be used as the name of namesapce on remote cluster.
+**PX_DST_NAMESPACE_SUFFIX** Set suffix for the namespace on the remote cluster.
+The "source namespace name+suffix" will be used as the name of the namespace on the remote cluster.

 Here are some variables for S3 Bucket access, this bucket will be used as Object Store by portworx.
 It is not necessary to use only the AWS bucket, any s3 compatible bucket will work.
-For example you can use "PureStorage FlashBlade s3 Bucket".
+For example, you can use "PureStorage FlashBlade s3 Bucket".

 **PX_S3_ACCESS_KEY_ID** Set with your access key for the Bucket.